LabCidades/Code-of-Conduct/README.md

 * Attempt collaboration before conflict.
 * Refrain from demeaning, discriminatory, or harassing behavior and speech.
 * Be mindful of your surroundings and of your fellow participants.
 Alert anyone if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
-* Academic and scientific integrity.
+* Exercise academic and scientific integrity.

 ## Unacceptable behavior